DannyvanHolten/tq.app/GUIDE.md

 CSS modules is the components layer in the ITCSS approach.
 For components that cannot stand with the objects of OOCSS I normally use CSS modules.
 However, this project was so small I didn't really need to style anything.

 ### SSR / NextJS
 Server-side Rendering is actually really important for both SEO and performance.
-As opossed to PREACT-CLI (a nice small react alternative) create-react-app doesn't come with SSR out of the box, so I've chosen to not implement SSR for now, although it is really important in my opinion.
+As opossed to PREACT-CLI (a nice small react alternative) this create-react-app shell doesn't come with SSR out of the box, so I've chosen to not implement SSR for now, although it is really important in my opinion.
 This also speeds up service call to internal services as the fetch won't be ever made to the clients computer.

 ### GraphQL
 GraphQL is a tricky one.
 It can easily be misused and it's quite on the heavy side.
 However, if the endpoints are also in GraphQL or the services are not tailormade but standardised with loads of data you don't need GrapgQL could be very nice to use